SpardaMarco/Haskell-Compiler/README.md

 The assembler, compiler and parser were fully implemented as expected.
 The Haskell program is able to process the provided code and produce the expected results, both for the tests provided by the pratical assignment template, and for the tests we implemented.

 During the development of this assignment, we were able to learn more about the Haskell programming language, as well as the functional programming paradigm.
 We were also able to learn more about the implementation of assemblers, compilers and parsers, which allowed us to better understand how programming languages are processed and executed.
-The component that stood out as the most challenging was the parser, due to the complexity of the parsing functions and the need to handle the precedence of the operations.
+The components that stood out as the most challenging was the parser, due to the complexity of the parsing functions and the need to handle the precedence of the operations, along with the implementation of nested loops and conditional statements, due to the challenge of determining the respective nested statements, while keeping track of the remaining ones and ensuring correct parsing.